manavgada/QUEST/Testing/README.md

-A storage file froom Testing of the program with the inputs and their corresponding outputs.
+A storage file from Testing of the program with the inputs and their corresponding outputs.